sphinx-toolbox/default_values/doc-source/usage/configuration.rst

 	The format string for the default value.

-Flags
+Fields
 ---------

-These flags can be used in docstrings for classes, functions, methods etc., alongside other flags such as ``:param:``.
+These fields can be used in docstrings for classes, functions, methods etc., alongside other fields such as ``:param:``.

-.. rst:flag:: default <name>: value
+.. rst:field:: default <name>: value

 	Overrides the default value for ``<name>``.